Pride is a Tough Topic

 - Pride is incompatible with the Holy Spirit.
 (Galatians 5:22-26)

 When I consider my current struggle with pride, specific examples of these points proving true readily come to mind.
 Shame.
 Disunity.
 Disconnection.
 Separation.
 Lack of direction.
-Not only do I hate feeling these things, I am even more aware of how my pride has displeased God.
-It occurs to me that the only way to eliminate and even prevent pride in my life exists through developing my character into one that pleases Christ.
+Not only do I hate feeling these things, but I am also even more aware of how my pride has displeases God when I’m experiencing them.
+The only way to eliminate and even prevent pride in my life exists through developing my character into one that pleases Christ.

 How can I develop my character in a way that eliminates & prevents pride?